-(b) Defined contribution plan
+(a) Defined contribution plan

-The company has contributed to a defined contribution plan for all its other employees which is administered by Colonial Life Insurance Company (Trinidad) Limited.
+The Company has contributed to a defined contribution plan for all its other employees which is administered by Colonial Life Insurance Company (Trinidad) Limited.
 The most recent actuarial valuation carried out on January 1, 2000 revealed a surplus of assets.
-The company's contributions to the plan are expensed when incurred.
+The Company's contributions to the plan are expensed when incurred.